Omar Elabdellaoui

-Omar Elabdellaoui (born 5 December 1991) is a Norwegian professional footballer who plays as a right back and as a right midfielder for Bodø/Glimt and the Norway national football team.
+Omar Elabdellaoui (born 5 December 1991) is a Norwegian former professional footballer who played as a right back and as a right midfielder.

 Elabdellaoui began his career with Skeid before signing with Manchester City in 2008.
 He never appeared for the club.
 He made his professional debut while on loan at Strømsgodset.
 He has also spent a loan spell in the Netherlands with Feyenoord.
 After spending a half season on loan with Eintracht Braunschweig in 2013, Elabdellaoui joined the German side permanently in May 2013.
 He signed for Olympiacos in June 2014 and stayed at the club until August 2020 when he moved to Galatasaray.

 Elabdellaoui represented Norway at youth international level, and was with Norway in the 2013 UEFA European Under-21 Football Championship.
-He made his debut for the senior national team in August 2013.
+He played for the senior national team from 2013 to 2020.

 Club career

 Manchester City

 After playing for the Norwegian club Skeid, Elabdellaoui joined the English club Manchester City when he was 16 years old.
 Scott Sellars, coach of the City's U18 team, stated in an interview with Norwegian TV 2 in January 2010 that Elabdellaoui had "a big future".
 Elabdellaoui made an impressive effort at the academy and was awarded a first-team number for the 2010–11 season, but sat on the bench during City's Europa League match against Juventus on 16 December 2010.